lint-staged/lint-staged/README.md

 #### v13

 - Since `v13.0.0` _lint-staged_ no longer supports Node.js 12.
 Please upgrade your Node.js version to at least `14.13.1`, or `16.0.0` onward.
+- Version `v13.3.0` was incorrectly released including code of version `v14.0.0`.
+This means the breaking changes of `v14` are also included in `v13.3.0`, the last `v13` version released

 #### v12